ZaahidAbdurahman/Data-Analytics/README.md

   Data Quality Rules and Metrics

-With an understanding of data quality dimensions, you need to consider how to measure each of them in your quest to improve overall quality.
-Let's consider data conformity, which encompasses elements of accuracy, consistency, uniqueness, and validity.
+- With an understanding of data quality dimensions, you need to consider how to measure each of them in your quest to improve overall quality.

+- Let's consider data conformity, which encompasses elements of accuracy, consistency, uniqueness, and validity.

+-  When consolidating data from multiple source systems into an analytics environment, one factor you want to assess is the conformity or nonconformity of data.

+ # Methods to Validate Quality

+ - Numerous methods are available for validating data quality.

+ - These methods range from whether or not your data passes reasonable expectations to statistical methods that look for irregular patterns within your data.

+ - A sound approach to ensuring and improving data quality is by combining these methods appropriately.

+# Reasonable Expectations

+- One approach is to determine whether or not the data in your analytics environment meets your reasonable expectations.

+# Data Profiling

+- Another approach to improving quality is to profile your data.

+- Data profiling uses statistical measures to check for data discrepancies, including values that are missing, that occur either infrequently or too frequently, or that should be eliminated.

+# Data Audits

+- Another method to keep in mind is auditing your data.

+- Data audits look at your data and help you understand whether or not you have the data you need to operate your business.

+# Sampling

+- Another method for validating data quality is by examining a sample of your data.

+- Sampling is a statistical technique in which you use a subset of your data to inform conclusions about your overall data.

+Cross-Validation

+- Analysts frequently use existing data to generate predictive models using a variety of statistical methods.

+- Cross-validation is a statistical technique that evaluates how well predictive models perform.

+Describe the unique challenge of missing data values.

+- A missing value is the absence of a value.
+Regardless of the programming language you use to manipulate data, you need additional checks to account for the lack of a value.

+Describe why it is crucial to account for data outliers.

+- An outlier is an observation whose value differs significantly from other observations of the same type.

+  Describe the difference between data merging and data blending.

+ - Both data merging and data blending combine data sources.

+ - However, data merging combines sources programmatically, typically through an ETL operation.

+ Differentiate between dimensionality and numerosity reduction.

+ - Dimensionality reduction is a technique for removing attributes that are not relevant for the analysis at hand.

+ Describe how you can enforce data validity.

+- Data validity is the data quality dimension that identifies whether a given value falls within an expected range.